tari-labs/tari-university/src/network-analysis/probabilistic-attack/building_blocks.md

 | <div class="wrap_bad">$B3$</div> | <div class="wrap_good">$G1$</div> | <div class="wrap_good">$G2$</div> |               No               |
 |                                  |                                   |    **Tally of Yes responses**     |              $7$               |

 From this list, the number of combinations where $B$ is the majority can then be tallied.
-In this case, there are $seven$ combinations where $B$ is the majority.
-Thus, from the $10$ combinations, there are $seven$ combinations where there is a majority of bad nodes.
-Therefore, the quotient of $seven$ and $10$ is the probability $0.7$.
+In this case, there are $7$ combinations where $B$ is the majority.
+Thus, from the $10$ combinations, there are $7$ combinations where there is a majority of bad nodes.
+Therefore, the quotient of $7$ and $10$ is the probability $0.7$.

 This method is limited in calculating the probability where the variables are large.
 For example, if the same question was posed,